 - 1. The Group respects human rights and individuality, and creates an organization that embraces diverse values of individuals. - The Group does not tolerate discriminatory language, harassing behavior, acts of violence, or other behavior that undermines individual dignity. - 3.
-The Group prohibits the following harassing behavior: • Power harassment of any kind - Sexual harassment of any kind - Harassment related to pregnancy, childbirth, childcare, or caregiving - Harassment that deteriorates the workplace atmosphere or interferes with workplace order - Education and awareness

-- 4. This policy is subject to Directors, employees, etc. (Executive Officers, special workers, employees, contract employees, dispatched employees, and part-time employees), people working at Group companies as well as executives and employees of customers and suppliers. - 5.
+The Group prohibits the following harassing behavior: - Power harassment of any kind - $\bullet \, \mathsf{Sexual} \, \mathsf{harassment} \, \mathsf{of} \, \mathsf{any} \, \mathsf{kind} \,$ - Harassment related to pregnancy, childbirth, childcare, or caregiving - Harassment that deteriorates the workplace atmosphere or interferes with workplace order - 4.
+This policy is subject to Directors, employees, etc. (Executive Officers, special workers, employees, contract employees, dispatched employees, and part-time employees), people working at Group companies as well as executives and employees of customers and suppliers - 5.
 The Company has established a whistleblower contact for responding to specific cases.
 Whistleblowers and those who cooperate with confirming facts will not be treated unfairly. - 6.
 We will take strict action against harassers including disciplinary action, based on our employment regulations.
 In addition, we will take necessary measures to improve the victims' working conditions and workplace environment.